Welcome to Wessex! We hope you will enjoy your time with us.

 ARCP

 The deanery will e-mail you ahead of time to inform you of your ARCP.
 The panel usually meets twice a year.
 You will not be invited to attend but will receive feedback once the panel has issued your outcome.
 You can’t go far wrong if you follow what is on the ARCP decision aid which can be found on the JRCPTB website.
+Look for the “Decision Aid” for both Respiratory Medicine and IMT Stage 2 which gives you targets for the year.

 Out of programme